turian/kea-service/sanity_check_Readme.txt

 Sanity check

-The approach is to create keywords and “compare” them with the ones kea has generated.
+The approach is to create keywords and compare them with the ones kea has generated.

 This is for Windows.
 If you are under Unix, you should use ./sanity_check_files.py

 Prequisites:
-1. Training has taken place and a model is generated.
+1. Training has taken place and a model is generated. e.g. java kea.main.KEAModelBuilder -d -l testdocs/en/train/ -m my_model -v none -f skos

+You can extract keyphrases for some test documents given this model:
+    java kea.main.KEAKeyphraseExtractor -l testdocs/en/test -m my_model -v none -f text

 Steps: